dr-natetorious/TIM-8130-Data_Mining/Week8_IoT_Capstone/Outline.md

 ## Section III: Evaluation Procedures

 What statistical techniques can measure process ROI
-- A successful strategy needs t  - align the business goals t  - KPI and then deliver data solutions that improve those objectives.
+•	A successful strategy needs to align the business goals to KPI and then deliver data solutions that improve those objectives.
 (Gonzales & Wareham, 2019) discuss how this becomes more prominent as the organization grows in maturity
-- Liyanage et al. (2018) provide a list of KPIs for smart restaurants such as correct products, reducing delays between orders, recommendation accuracies, and the amount of friction bridging int  - mobile.
+•	Liyanage et al. (2018) provide a list of KPIs for smart restaurants such as correct products, reducing delays between orders, recommendation accuracies, and the amount of friction bridging into mobile.
-- Statistical analysis
+•	Statistical analysis
-  - Snee (2005) points out that by random chance some features are randomly correlated (ala Multicollinearity)
-  - Correlation versus Causation
-  - Variance and standard deviations
+o	Snee (2005) points out that by random chance some features are randomly correlated (ala Multicollinearity) o	Correlation versus Causation o	Variance and standard deviations
-Section IV: Future Applications
-What data mining strategies can apply t  - this information
-- Time Series analysis with clustering data t  - form a semantic model and then use spark t  - process the algorithms (Talei & Benhaddou, 2018)
-- LTSM and neural networks (Keras)?
-- Using gestures from vide  - - metalearning (Fong et al., 2016)
-- Ensemble methods like Netflix (Bell, Koren, & Volinsky, 2007)

 ## Conclusions